joshuargst/Machine-Learning-with-R-and-Python/Clustering/Clustering.md

 After observing the data’s structure, the next step was to plot the data to assess how this data is portrayed and what observations we can make about the distributions involved in the dataset.
-Based on the histrograms plotted below, we can note that there are many observations although numeric, behave as categorical features and this will need to be assessed when performing the kmeans clustering analysis.
+Based on the histograms plotted above, we can note that there are many observations although numeric, behave as categorical features (survey questions) and this will need to be assessed when performing the kmeans clustering analysis.
 There does not seem to be any clear distinguishable outliers however there does seem to be some features that experience low variance such `Stimulants` where majority of the recorded observations are 0.

 To reduce noise and complexity of the dataset prior to modeling, multi-colinearity (if it exists) should be addressed.
 The dataset was